MartinRep/GitHub-project/README.md

 python gh.py "project name"
 `python gh.py my-newproject`
-Or with the bash file provided
-`github new-project`
-Command `github` on it's own creates a new project with current timestamp. ie. `project-1560467353`

 `python gh.py --all` or `-A` will list all your GitHub repositories.

 `python gh.py --help` or `-H` will display very 'detailed help'.

-`python gh.py -push` or `-P` followed by message will add all new file in the git folder to commit, attach message and push to GitHub. `github -P This is my new commit message, no need for quotation marks.`
+`python gh.py -push` or `-P` followed by message will add all new file in the git folder to commit, attach message and push to GitHub. `github -P Commit message, no need for quotation marks.`

+`python gh.py` on it's own will do `git pull` for the Project in the current working directory.